 Grace Fleming advises many of the freshmen in the College of Liberal Arts, and works with them closely until they are ready to be advised within their program of study by a department head or a faculty member.

 You may locate your advisor's name on your Permanent Student Record.
 This record can be found in your Port of Armstrong account under My Records.

 Choosing a Minor

-A college minor can enhance your qualifications and enable you to explore interesting courses and topics outside your major.
+A college minor can enhance your qualifications for numerous careers and enable you to explore interesting courses and topics outside your major.
 Why not diversify your resume with a minor from the list below?

 Ready to declare a minor?
 Fill out the form.

 Degree programs in the College of Liberal Arts provide a broad base of knowledge and the critical skills that will help you communicate effectively and remain intellectually curious as a member of the college community and throughout your adulthood.
 A liberal arts degree can lead to a career in government, law, business, research, publishing, public relations, marketing, writing, art, and much more.
 Explore the possibilities